gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 ```

 You now have successfully installed `dbt-core` with `dbt-spark` on your machine.
 ## Create the `dbt` project

+Now we can create the skeleton of a `dbt` project.
+The following statement will provide the necessary folder structure as well as some configuration files.

 ```bash
 dbt init